Why fast before surgery?

 Guidelines for a baby fasting for surgery

-Opinions can vary slightly on the shortest safe fasting time for a breastfed baby.
-Currently most organisations recommend fasting for four hours after an infant has had breast milk.
-In the United Kingdom, The Royal College of Anaesthetists (RCoA), Association of Anaesthetists of Great Britain and Ireland (AAGBI) and Association of Paediatric Anaesthetists of Great Britain and Ireland (APAGBI) have produced a guide which states:
+In the United Kingdom, The Royal College of Anaesthetists (RCoA), Association of Anaesthetists and Association of Paediatric Anaesthetists of Great Britain and Ireland (APAGBI) have produced a joint guide which states:

-American based organisations the Academy of Breastfeeding Medicine (ABM), and the American Society of Anesthesiologists (ASA) also recommend four hours as the fasting interval before surgery when breast milk is being consumed.
+American based organisations the Academy of Breastfeeding Medicine (ABM), and the American Society of Anesthesiologists (ASA) still recommend four hours as the fasting interval before surgery when breast milk is being consumed.

 The Academy of Breastfeeding Medicine

-In Practice Guidelines for Preoperative Fasting and the Use of Pharmacologic Agents to Reduce the Risk of Pulmonary Aspiration, ASA, 2017 [accessed 4 January 2022] the ASA states that breastfed babies should fast (not have any breast milk) for four hours before having an anaesthetic.
+In Practice Guidelines for Preoperative Fasting and the Use of Pharmacologic Agents to Reduce the Risk of Pulmonary Aspiration, ASA, 2017 [accessed 9 September 2025] the ASA states that breastfed babies should fast (not have any breast milk) for four hours before having an anaesthetic.
 Clear fluids can be ingested up to two hours before a procedure requiring an anaesthetic.
+Breastfeeding does not seem to be mentioned in a 2023 update.

 Paediatricians Lawrence and Lawrence 2 discuss limiting breastfeeding from four hours prior to surgery but allowing feeding from a pre-pumped and empty breast for comfort—up to two hours before surgery.
 However, feeding from an empty breast is not recommended by the Academy of Breastfeeding Medicine (ABM, 2012).
 The decision on the safest and most appropriate fasting time for your baby will need to be discussed with your baby’s surgeon and anaesthetist.